karak1974/arch_bootstrap/README.md

 This is a temporary repository
 I made this for myself and I use this after an archfi

-This script is for laptops with nvidia card
+This script made for laptops with nvidia card